The Short Answer

 Facebook Sharing Debugger

-developers.facebook.com/tools/debug — paste your URL and it shows every OG tag it found, plus warnings.
-The "Scrape Again" button forces Facebook to re-fetch instead of using its cache.
-Requires Facebook login.
+developers.facebook.com/tools/debug — paste your URL, see every OG tag it found plus warnings.
+Hit "Scrape Again" to force a re-fetch instead of the cached version.
+You need a Facebook login.

 LinkedIn Post Inspector

-linkedin.com/post-inspector — paste a URL, see how it'll look on LinkedIn, check which OG tags were detected.
-Refreshes the cache automatically each time you inspect.
-Requires LinkedIn login.
+linkedin.com/post-inspector — paste a URL, see how it'll look on LinkedIn, check which OG tags were picked up.
+Cache refreshes automatically each time you inspect.
+LinkedIn login required.

 MyOG.social OG Preview Tool

-myog.social/tools/og-preview — ours.
+myog.social/tools/og-preview — this is ours.
 Free, no login.
-Previews your link across multiple platforms at once, lists all meta tags found, flags common problems.
-We also have a Chrome extension if you want to check OG tags on any page while you browse.
+Shows your link's preview across multiple platforms at once, lists all meta tags found, flags problems.
+Use the Chrome extension after the web checker when you want to inspect pages while you browse.

 Testing OG Images Locally

-This trips people up.
-You've got your site running on https://myog.social, paste the URL into Facebook's debugger, and nothing happens.
-Platforms fetch your page from the public internet — they can't reach your laptop.
+This trips people up constantly.
+You've got your site on https://myog.social, paste the URL into Facebook's debugger, and... nothing.
+Of course nothing — their crawler fetches from the public internet.
+It can't reach your laptop.

 Option 1: Use a Tunnel Service

 ngrok or Cloudflare Tunnel give your local server a temporary public URL.
-Quick to set up, and you can test with real debugger tools right away.
+Takes about 30 seconds to set up, and then you can test with the real debugger tools.

 # Install ngrok, then: